-For some students, there may be associated behaviours that require reasonable adjustments to be implemented.
+For some students, there may be associated behaviours related to their special educational need and or disability that require reasonable adjustments to be implemented.
 Where appropriate, we will make reasonable adjustments for students, whose specific needs mean that they find our high expectations difficult to meet.
 A reasonable adjustment never means that we lower our expectations, it means that some students need additional support to ensure that they meet the high expectations that we have for all of our students.
 Please speak to the SENDCo to discuss reasonable adjustments that can be put into place for your child.